Hellenic Air Force: Entering the 21st century (1998–2007)

-Later years and Greek Economic Crisis (2007–2018)
+Later years and Greek economic crisis (2007–2018)

-Due to the retirement and obsolescence of units that had concluded their operational cycle (A-7E Corsair II and F-4 Phantom II), HAF was looking forward to acquiring new 4th, 4.5th or 5th generation fighters and at the same time maintain a total number of 300 advanced fighters, also according to the Supreme Air Force Council "2007–2012 operational planning", which was published in 2007.
-Candidates for the new generation aircraft were the Dassault Rafale, F-35 Lightning II, F/A-18E/F Super Hornet, MiG-35 and the Sukhoi Su-35.
+Due to the retirement & obsolescence of units that had concluded their operational cycle (A-7E Corsair II & F-4 Phantom II), HAF was looking forward to acquiring new 4th, 4.5th, or 5th generation fighters, and, at the same time, maintain a total number of three-hundred advanced fighters, also according to the Supreme Air Force Council's 2007–2012 operational planning - published in 2007.
+Candidates for the new generation aircraft were the Dassault Rafale, F-35 Lightning II, F/A-18E/F Super Hornet, MiG-35, and the Sukhoi Su-35.

-During the Greek economic crisis (2008-2018), budget cuts forced HAF to ground many of its F-16s due to lack of spare parts and maintenance.
-Eventually in 2015, Greece placed an order for provision of spare parts in support of its F-16, F/RF-4E, C-130H/B, C-27J, T-6A/C, and other aircraft with systems/subsystems of U.S. origin.
+During the Greek economic crisis (2008-2018), budget cuts forced HAF to ground many of its F-16s due to lack of spare parts & maintenance.
+In 2015, Greece placed an order for provision of spare parts in support of its F-16, F/RF-4E, C-130H/B, C-27J, T-6A/C, and other aircraft with systems / sub-systems of U.S. origin.
 The estimated cost of this order was $160 million.
-In addition, some long-awaited programs were rescheduled for the future.
-The HAF modernization program estimated in 2007 that a purchase of 45 advance training aircraft, 15 SAR helicopters and 40–60 new fighters was necessary.
-Some of these programs were either postponed, or eventually cancelled.
+In addition, some long-awaited programmes were rescheduled for the future.
+The HAF modernisation programme estimated in 2007 that a purchase of forty-five advance training aircraft, fifteen search and rescue (SAR) helicopters, and forty-to-sixty new fighters was necessary.
+Some of these programmes were either postponed or, eventually, cancelled.

+Post economic crisis (2018–present)

+The Hellenic Air Force currently possesses several fighter types and is in the process of obtaining new ones.
+The HAF currently consists of several F-4s, several variants of the F-16, Mirage 2000s, and Rafales.
+As well, Greece is in the process of obtaining several F-35s.
+In March 2024, Defence Minister Nikos Dendias announced that the F-4s will be retired and the older F-16s & Mirage 2000s will be sold off, streamlining the HAF.

+This streamlining can be of benefit to other countries, such as India, which may buy the older Mirage jets.
+As well, the older F-16s may be sold to Ukraine, which is in desperate need of new aircraft.

+In November 2024, the Hellenic Air Force announced that obsolete Russian air-defence systems, such as the S-300, TOR-M1 & Osa-AK would be phased out.
+These will be sent to Armenia, which can maintain them, as well as Ukraine, which wants Western systems.

+This will de-Russify the Greek arsenal and help Armenia, and these systems will likely be replaced by Israeli air-defence systems.

-Developing programs
+Developing programmes

-F-16V
+SAAB GlobalEye

+The airborne early warning and control (AEW&C) in the current fleet is the Embraer E-99 fitted with the SAAB Erieye radar.
+This was introduced over twenty five-years ago, and it is ageing.
+SAAB has offered the "Erieye ER" upgraded radar, or the buying of the new GlobalEye as a replacement for these old aircraft.
+This is still unconfirmed.